Toufool/AutoSplit/README.md

 # Video Auto Splitter
-This program is used together with a speedrun timer (livesplit, wsplit, etc) that compares split images to a user-defined capture region of any window (OBS, xsplit, Amarec, etc.) and automatically hits your split hotkey when there is a match.
+This program compares split images to a capture region of any window (OBS, xsplit, Amarec, etc.) and automatically hits your split hotkey when there is a match.
+It can be used in tandem with any speedrun timer that accepts hotkeys (LiveSplit, wsplit, etc.).
 The purpose of this program is to remove the need to manually press your split hotkey and also increase the accuracy of your splits.

 # TUTORIAL:

 ## DOWNLOAD AND OPEN

+### Compatability:
-- Windows 7 and 10: (add link here)
+- Windows 7 and 10

+### Opening the program:
+- Download the latest version: (no release yet)
-- Unzip and open "VideoAutoSplitter.exe'
+- Extract the file and open VideoAutoSplitter.exe

 ## SPLIT IMAGE FOLDER:
 - All files in the folder must be .png files
 - They can be any size
-- Name split images alphabetically in the order you want them to split - an easy way to do this is name the file "a_splitname.png, b_splitname.png, etc
+- Name split images alphabnumerically in the order you want them to split - an easy way to do this is name the files a_splitname.png, b_splitname.png, etc.
 - Be mindful of false positives.
-For example, if you use a black screen for a split image, make a black screen will not show up before you want to split (for example, in SM64, a black loading screen will appear if you die, not ONLY after collecting a star).
+For example, if you use a black screen for a split image, make sure a black screen will not show up before you want to split (for example, in Super Mario 64, a black loading screen appear after a star, but will also appear if you die).

 ## CAPTURE REGION
 - Click "Select Region"